flaviostutz/common-targets/README.md

   - useful for the developer to do a fast check on the software before pushing to the repo

 - "publish"
-  - uploads the versioned software package to all registries it's supposed to be release, such as pypi, npm, DockerHub, GitHub Releases, Blob Storage etc
+  - uploads the versioned software package to the registries it's supposed to be released, such as pypi, npm, DockerHub, GitHub Releases, Blob Storage etc
   - depends on a package be prepared with proper release notes and versioning (normally via "release")

 - "deploy"